LOW LIBIDO IN WOMEN

 - Pregnancy and breastfeeding-Hormone changes during pregnancy, just after having a baby and during breastfeeding can put a damper on sex drive.
 Fatigue, changes in body image, and the pressures of pregnancy or caring for a new baby also can contribute to changes in your sexual desire (3).

-SIGNS AND SYMPTOMS OF LOW LIBIDO IN WOMEN
+SYMPTOMS OF LOW LIBIDO IN WOMEN

 Symptoms associated with low libido include the following: